JORGEBAYUELO/VirtualHomeNetwork/README.md

 ![Screenshot From 2025-01-21 12-48-10](https://github.com/user-attachments/assets/5c1198a7-0273-4b8f-bd5f-6d0b66b99ba5)

-**We are going go proceed updating the packages in the Router Vm.**
+**We are going to proceed updating system and packages first in the Router VM.**

 4. Install necessary packages:
    ```bash